schorschii/AutoGallery/README.md

-# Autogallery
+# AutoGallery
-Autogallery is a simple PHP web app for presenting images and videos with some special features.
+AutoGallery is a simple PHP web app for presenting images and videos with some special features.

 ## Features
 - images